isabellafernandes27/githooks/README.md

 - Modifies files to simulate the three scenarios:
     1. Modified `/terraform/` files with formatting issues that terraform fmt can fix automatically.
     2. Modified files outside `/terraform/.`
-    3. Modified `/terraform/` files with formatting issues that terraform fmt cannot fix automatically (simulate by making a file that terraform fmt won't fix). (**TODO:** currently fails bc `terraform fmt` does not catch things it cannot fix...)
+    3. Modified `/terraform/` files with formatting issues that terraform fmt cannot fix automatically (simulated by making a file that terraform fmt won't fix).
 - Attempts to push (simulates by invoking the hook directly).
 - Checks the hook behavior matches the validation criteria.